-Cenchrus L. is the correct and accepted scientific name for the genus.
-It was described by Carl von Linnaeus in the second edition of Species Plantarum in 1753.
+The genus, Cenchrus L., was described by Carl von Linnaeus in the second edition of Species Plantarum in 1753.

 I bought this Purple Fountain Grass from Muddy Creek Greenhouse on June 7, 2018.
 I put it in the bed on the left side of the porch on the north side of the house.

 Zones: USDA Zones 9a-11b (20 to 40° F)